micz/ThunderAI/README.md

 > [!TIP]
 > **Using ChatGPT**
 >
-> There is no need for an API key and is possibile to use this extension even with a free account, using the web interface!
+> There is no need for an API key and is possibile to use this extension even with a free account, using the **ChatGPT web interface**!
 >
-> Starting from version 2.0.0, if you want to connect with the OpenAI API integration, now you can use an API Key!
+> If you want to connect with the OpenAI API integration, instead, you can use an **API Key**!

 <br>

 > [!TIP]
 > **Using Ollama**
 >
-> From version 2.1.0 is possible to use a local Ollama server!
+> It's also possible to use a local Ollama server!
 >
 > Just remember to add `OLLAMA_ORIGINS = moz-extension://*` to the Ollama server environment variables.
 >